So you want to know how to make a parkour video?

 You’re going to need a camera

 There are loads of different cameras you can use to film parkour.
-Most of the community is currently shooting on Canon DSLRs, GoPro Hero and iPhones.
+Most of the community is currently shooting on Canon DSLRs, GoPro and probably more than anything iPhones!
 If you’ve seen a parkour video online, chances are it was filmed with one of these.
 Cameras can be quite complicated because you need lots of things all working in tandem, camera bodies, lenses, settings, exposure etc, and thats before you even have to edit anything!
 We’ll do our best to walk you through it all as clearly as possible.

 You can get it at the following links